ciciyue/FoL/README.md

 ## Performance

 This table lists R1, R5, and R10 for FoL across common VPR datasets, showing both **FoL-global** and **FoL-reranking** results.
 The best R1 value within each dataset row is typeset in **bold**.
-All results are reported for ViT-L at 504×504 resolution.
+All results are reported for ViT-L at 504×504.

 <table style="width:100%; border-collapse: collapse; font-size: 12px;">
   <thead>